zmyer/orbit/index.md

  <br/>

-Orbit is a modern Java framework that makes it easier to build and maintain distributed, secure and scalable online services.
+Orbit is a modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.

 Orbit contains two primary components:

 -  Orbit Actors, a framework to write distributed systems using virtual actors.
 -  Orbit Container, a minimal inversion of control container for building online services.

-It was developed by [BioWare](http://www.bioware.com), a division of [Electronic Arts](http://www.ea.com), and is available under the [BSD 3-Clause License](https://github.com/electronicarts/orbit/blob/master/LICENSE).
-Check out the [announcement](http://blog.bioware.com/2015/03/30/launching-into-orbit/) at the BioWare blog.
+It was developed by [BioWare](http://www.bioware.com), a division of [Electronic Arts](http://www.ea.com).
+For the latest news, follow us on [Twitter](https://twitter.com/OrbitFramework).
+<br /> If you're looking for virtual actors on the .NET CLR, see [Orleans](https://github.com/dotnet/Orleans).

 You can grab the code on [GitHub](https://github.com/electronicarts/orbit) or [get started](http://orbit.bioware.com/orbit-getting-started.html) now.

  <br/>

+**Actors - Java Example**
 {% highlight java %}
 public interface IHello extends IActor
 {